JRHB314/VBCS-Integration/README.md

   <h3> Add HTML/CSS </h3>

-  We'll first add some HTML code to the page we'll display the information on.
-We'll format the page with a left-side column to display the book image, and to the right of that the description of the book.
-To do so, let's add the HTML structure to our existing page.
+  Now that our database has been set up, we'll need to connect it to VBCS.
+We'll be using this database information to populate one of our pages with images and descriptions of books, so the first thing we need to do is to come up with a layout of how we want our page to look.
+For this lab, we'll format the page with a left-side column to display book images and a right-side column to display the book information.
+Let's create this layout by adding the HTML structure to our existing page.
 Navigate to the `Code` view of the page, and copy and paste this HTML code and add it at the very end:<br>

   ```
   <div class="row">
      <div class="column"> <div id="leftColumn"></div> </div>